Giving back: How to donate your airline miles, hotel points and cash back to charity

 If your card issuer isn’t on the list, it may be because they don’t allow for direct donations of rewards to charity.
 But you can still do good by redeeming rewards for a cash deposit to a bank account and donating the money that way.
 If you’re looking for a new card option, check out our recommendations for the best credit cards.

+Giving your points and miles away to organizations that need your support is an easy way to donate without dipping into your bank account.
 When donating points or miles to charity, there are a few rules to remember.